 Christ Goldberg Flickr

-Southrey Woods is one of several lovely woodlands in the East Midlands that provides a location for spring time walks for nature lovers.
+Southrey Woods is one of several lovely woodlands in the East Midlands that provides a location for summer time walks for nature lovers.
 You’ll find the woodland east of Lincoln between Bardney and Southrey, a short distance from the River Witham, a peaceful and remote river that rolls through the flat Lincolnshire countryside between Boston and Lincoln.
 The river was canalised between 1763 and 1771.

 As well as Southrey Woods, Wilde recommends other woodlands in the region including Stoke Lock And Woods on the River Trent, planted just after the lock was constructed in 1927.
 “The River Trent also passes alongside the Attenborough Nature Reserve, which is primarily wet grassland but there is some woodland there too,” says Imogen.
 “The woodland around Harthill reservoir is lovely and has some very old crab apple trees.”